manwestc/manwestc.github.io/_pages/about.md

 I highlight my participation in a social development project in Peru, where we contributed to education in educational robotics and Scratch programming for more than 2000 children aged 8 to 15 in vulnerable areas.

 ### **Research Interests**
-- Artificial Intelligence and computational architectures.
+- Artificial Intelligence and computational architectures (Fog Computing)
-- Wireless Sensor Networks (WSN) and distributed platforms such as Fog Computing.
-- Data processing, pattern recognition, and computer vision.
+- Data science, pattern recognition, and computer vision.
 - Development of Hybrid Neural Networks with **synthetic images** using the Python library [**TINTOlib**](https://tintolib.readthedocs.io/en/latest/tinto.html){:target="_blank"}.
 - Implementation of the **TINTO** method, an innovative conversion of tabular data into synthetic images, available on [GitHub](https://github.com/oeg-upm/TINTO){:target="_blank"}.